junminchen/PhyNEO/README.md

 #### Data Preparation

-As our paper mentioned, we generate 20000 monomer points at 300K and 600K, set training-testing ratio at 9:1.
+As our paper mentioned, we generate 20000 monomer points at 300K and 600K, and set training-testing ratio at 9:1.

 + `worflow/GNN_bonding/abinitio_intra*/run_md.py`: generate the trajectory of monomer by classical force field MD simulation
 + `worflow/GNN_bonding/abinitio_intra*/gen_inputs.py`: generate monomer Molpro input file to do SAPT calculation